-- 1. Insurance services;
+- 1. Insurance services:

 - 2. Motor vehicles;

 - 3. Electrical machinery and electronic equipment.

-Based on the above input, we propose to study the following four or five additional sectors for indepth analysis (from this short list below):
+Based on the above input, the following five additional sectors will be studied for in-depth analysis:

-- 4. Processed foods;

-- 5. Financial services;

-- 6. Chemicals (incl. pharmaceuticals);
+- 4. Agricultural and processed foods (6-7 subsectors maximum based on stakeholder feedback); - 5.
+Financial services (without insurance) (only selection of sub-sectors will be studied); - 6.
+Chemicals (incl. pharmaceuticals); - 7.
+Air and Maritime transport

-- 7. Wearing apparel (part other manufactures); - 8.
-Mechanical engineering (machinery).
+8. Mechanical engineering (machinery).